 - Not purchased from category.

-In this category, you can find a variety of different filters, including the total spent in your store, the number of orders placed, products purchased, and more.
+In this category, you can find a variety of different filters, including the total spent in your store, the number of orders placed, products purchased, status, and more.

 💬 Check the article on Placed order and Purchased product filters comparison, to see the full list of filters and recommendations to your Segment set-up.